 - Auricular hematomas (bleeding in the ears)

-Seborrhea (or seborrheic dermatitis) in dogs affects their scalp and leads to the excessive production of sebum by the sebaceous glands.
+Seborrhea (or seborrheic dermatitis in dogs) affects their skin and leads to the excessive production of sebum by the sebaceous glands.
 Its main symptoms are usually the formation of scabs or crusting as well as accumulation of fatty oils.
 Additionally, these fatty oils can produce a very pungent and unpleasant odor, especially when acute and spread across their fur.
-In general, the most affect regions are the face, legs and torso.
+In general, the most affected regions are the face, legs and torso.

 Intervertebral disc disease